Meet Our Team

 My professional background has mainly been in IT Development.
 Part of the general appeal of helping to run a forest school was to get away from the regular work template and even though I'm still heavily involved in the technology side of things at The Woodland Nursery, my days are now wonderfully engaging and varied.
 One day I'll be in the office updating our website or social media sites, the next I'll be running around one of the sites helping the children to build an assault course or spaceship out of logs.
 I believe there's nothing more exciting than helping to develop the education and life path of the young children that attend the nursery and there's little else that comes close to being as rewarding.

-I am a qualified Level 3 Early Years Educator as well as holding all current first aid, safeguarding and advanced DBS certificates.
+I am a qualified Level 3 Early Years Educator as well as holding all current Paediatric First Aid, Safeguarding and Enhanced DBS certificates.

 Sahra Mohamed: Forest School Manager